-- a) the work must be submitted for examination while the candidate is a member of staff of the University of Essex or a Partner Institution or within 12 months of the candidate ceasing to be a member; - b) candidates may submit a thesis, practice as research, published research work, or a combination, if the volume of published work is deemed to require supplementing with further research and/or analysis.
+- a) candidates may submit a thesis, practice as research, published research work, or a combination, if the volume of published work is deemed to require supplementing with further research and/or analysis.
 Following consultation with the relevant Head of Department, the Executive Dean or nominee will determine whether the intended submission is of sufficient quality and quantity.
 With the permission of the Dean they may submit the results of research that cannot be presented in these forms.
-Application for such permission should be made through the Head of Department or nominee;

-- c) the work is examined as published work or a thesis (see 4.48 and 4.49 below).
-The Dean will determine how the work is categorised for examination; - d) in the case of work examined as published work, the definition of published work outlined in regulation 4.39 (above) is applied.
+Application for such permission should be made through the Head of Department or nominee - b) the work will be examined as either published work or a thesis (see 4.49 below).
+The Dean will determine how the work is categorised for examination - c) in the case of work examined as published work, the definition of published work outlined in regulation 4.39 (above) is applied